Skip to Content

 Engineering Advising Center

-The Engineering Advising Center provides academic services and support for first-year and undeclared students including:
+The Engineering Advising Center (EAC) provides academic services and support for first year and undeclared students through in-person appointments and online drop-in consultations.
+Services include

 • Academic advising